georchestra/cadastrapp/README.md

 ## Summary

 This application aims to provide consulting tools for the french cadastre for the **geOrchestra** SDI.
-It do not provides tools for the treatment of EDIGEO PCI and MAJIC files : you must treat them with the QGIS cadastre plugin or the ESRI France arcOpole tools.
+It do not provides tools for the treatment of EDIGEO PCI and MAJIC files : you must treat them with the QGIS cadastre plugin.

-Cadastrapp is so based on QGis data model or arcOpole data model.
+Cadastrapp is so based on QGis data model.
 You have the choici for the better compatibility with your GIS.

+:warning: The arcOpole model will be unsupported from Cadastrapp 1.9.

 Read the [release notes](https://github.com/georchestra/cadastrapp/wiki/Releases)  for further informations

 Read the [Installation Guide](https://github.com/georchestra/cadastrapp/wiki/Guide-Administrateur#installation) for the technical purposes.

+Read [the scripts guide](https://github.com/georchestra/cadastrapp/tree/master/script) to create and populate the database.

 This repository is made of 3 mains parts :